thyarcanist/thyarcanist/README.md

 - 📫 Reach me on twitter!

 I've gotten Interviews at Rockstar, Beenox, Harebrained Schemes and Hypixel. :)
+I made it to Stage 4 at Beenox but alas, no offer.
+All were me applying to Technical Game Designer positions.
-Each time I go into the gauntlet, I know a little more of what I need to refine.
+- Each time I go into the gauntlet, I know a little more of what I need to refine.

 <!---
 voidespy/voidespy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.